mishravk79/visitorinout/README.md

     1. It is a similar method as credentials is created through Patron module of Koha ILMS to access staff interface.
 You may create a user in the Koha as usual and give him/her minimul permission like to only access catalogue as shown in the below screenshot.
 However, all persons having any type of staff permission can access the Library Visitor (visitorinout), but through report it will be tracked who checked in/out patrons.

-F 1: Setting minimum staff permission to access Visitorinout
+Figure 2: Setting minimum staff permission to access Visitorinout

     2. All the reports related to Library Visitor can be created like other reports designed to generate Koha reports/statistics.
 Some of the reports format according to above configurations are given below: